How to Get Your Self-Published Book in Libraries

 Roughly two thirds of Americans hold library cards, according to American Libraries Magazine.
 Though library use has shrunk since the pandemic hit, libraries remain places people go either virtually or in person to check out and learn about new books.
 Libraries buy thousands of new books each year, and unlike bookstores, they don’t return them.
 As popular books wear out, librarians reorder copies.
 They also order ebooks.
 It makes business sense to have your book included in the bunch.

-Find out which libraries carry your book.
+• Find out which libraries carry your book.
 Your book may already be in circulation at some libraries.
-A check on the website worldcat.org revealed that books from my Sophie Washington children’s series are stocked in libraries in places I never suspected like Minnetonka, MN and Normal, IL.

-Get professional reviews/press.
+• Get professional reviews/press.
 A positive, professional review from services such as Kirkus Reviews, School Library Journal, Publishers Weekly, or The Midwest Book Review gives credibility to your work, making it more likely to be accepted by libraries.
-The acquisition’s librarian from my county library system required that I have a professional review for my books before she’d be able to include them, so I was happy I took that step before approaching her.
-I’d also had write-ups in my hometown newspaper and other local press, so the librarian was familiar with my work.

-Offer to speak at your library branch.
+• Offer to speak at your library branch.
 Libraries are continually searching for quality programming.
-Doing a talk on self-publishing or reading your book at your local library’s story time shows that you are not just focused on your own self-interest but also invested in the branch’s success.
+Doing a talk on self-publishing or reading your book at your local library’s story time shows that you're not just focused on your own self-interest but also invested in the branch’s success.

-Don’t give up.
+• Don’t give up.
 Pitching your book to be stocked in multiple library systems can be time-consuming, but increased sales and seeing library patrons checking out your book makes all the hard work worth it.
-If you run into obstacles, circle back to your librarian and see if he/she can suggest any additional steps you can take.
-Best wishes!
+If you run into obstacles, circle back to your librarian and see if they can suggest any additional steps you can take.

 IngramSpark Staff